gold-silver-copper/english/README.md

 [![Docs.rs](https://docs.rs/english/badge.svg)](https://docs.rs/english)
 ![License](https://img.shields.io/crates/l/english)

-**english** is a blazing fast English morphology library written in Rust.
-It provides accurate verb conjugation and noun/adjective declension based on processed Wiktionary data, making it ideal for language processing and game development.
+**english** is a blazing fast English morphology library written in Rust with zero external dependencies.
+It provides accurate verb conjugation and noun/adjective declension based on processed Wiktionary data, making it ideal for procedural text generation.

 This repository contains multiple tightly integrated crates working together to deliver an efficient, dependency-free inflection engine.
 It was built by processing large English Wiktionary datasets to capture nearly all irregular forms.
 The implementation heavily uses Rust’s **metaprogramming (macros)** to generate efficient, data-driven code at compile time.
 Internally, it stores inflection rules in pre-sorted arrays and uses binary search for fast lookup.
 Importantly, it has **no external dependencies**, making it extremely lightweight and easy to embed in other projects.